callmecavs/outset/README.md

 @include('path/to.svg')
 ```

-Note that paths are relative to the `src` folder.
+Note that paths are relative to the `dist` folder, and as such have already run through the appropriate Gulp tasks.

 ### Sass